What makes something living? What are the characteristics of living things?

 And, of course, Mr. Moo and his son are made of cells.

-Test your knowledge on <Living Things>
+Test your knowledge on The Characteristics of Living Things

 - Tissue Paper